Neurofilament: Neurofilament assembly and structure

 Rat brain cells grown in tissue culture and stained, in green, with an antibody to neurofilament subunit NF-L, which reveals a large neuron.
 The culture was stained in red for α-internexin, which in this culture is found in neuronal stem cells surrounding the large neuron.
+Antibodies, culture processing and image from EnCor Biotechnology Inc..

 A formalin fixed and paraffin embedded section of human cerebellum stained with an antibody to neurofilament light, NF-L revealed with a brown dye, cell nuclei are revealed with a blue dye.
 Nuclear rich region at left is granular layer, region at right is molecular layer.
 The antibody binds processes of basket cells, parallel fiber axons, the perikarya of Purkinje cells and various other axons.

 Like other intermediate filament proteins, the neurofilament proteins all share a common central alpha helical region, known as the rod domain because of its rod-like tertiary structure, flanked by amino terminal and carboxy terminal domains that are largely unstructured.
 The rod domains of two neurofilament proteins dimerize to form an alpha-helical coiled coil.
 Two dimers associate in a staggered antiparallel manner to form a tetramer.
 This tetramer is believed to be the basic subunit (i.e. building block) of the neurofilament.
 Tetramer subunits associate side-to-side to form unit-length filaments, which then anneal end-to-end to form the mature neurofilament polymer, but the precise organization of these subunits within the polymer is not known, largely because of the heterogeneous protein composition and the inability to crystallize neurofilaments or neurofilament proteins.
 Structural models generally assume eight tetramers (32 neurofilament polypeptides) in a filament cross-section, but measurements of linear mass density suggest that this can vary.